named-data-ndnSIM/ndnSIM/docs/source/getting-started.rst

 .. role:: red

 .. note::
-   :red:`!!! ndnSIM requires boost version at least 1.49.` Many linux distribution (Fedora 16, 17 at the time of this writing) ship an old version of boost, making it impossible to compile ndnSIM out-of-the-box.
+   :red:`ndnSIM requires boost version at least 1.49.` Many linux distribution (Fedora 16, 17 at the time of this writing) ship an old version of boost, making it impossible to compile ndnSIM out-of-the-box.
 Please install the latest version, following :ref:`these simple instructions <Installing boost libraries>`.

 .. note::
-   !!!
    If you do not have root permissions to install boost, you can install it in your home folder.
 However, you need to be make sure that `libboost_iostreams` library is successfully compiled and is installed.
 Please refer to :ref:`the following example <Installing boost libraries>` for the hints how to successfully compile and install boost libraries on Ubuntu